This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

-The CCA contains notification and authorisation processes that will provide legal immunity for exclusive dealing and resale price maintenance.
+The CCA contains notification and authorisation processes that will provide legal immunity for exclusive dealing and RPM.
 A notification process for resale price maintenance was introduced following the 2017 amendments.
 Prior to this, authorisation was the only way to obtain legal protection for RPM conduct.
 Authorisation will continue to be available, so businesses proposing to engage in resale price maintenance now have a choice of lodging a notification or seeking authorisation.
-As compared to authorisation, notification is a simpler and more timely process.
+As compared with authorisation, notification is a simpler and more timely process.
 The ACCC may grant authorisation for RPM for conduct if satisfied the conduct will provide a net public benefit.

 The ACCC is the principal regulatory body charged with enforcement of Australian competition laws.
 In respect of any criminal contraventions, the ACCC will work closely with the CDPP and Australian Federal Police (AFP).

 A competition investigation typically commences with an information-gathering phase where the ACCC seeks to obtain information relating to suspected contraventions of the CCA.

 There is no set timetable governing the period in which the ACCC must complete an investigation or decide to bring court proceedings.
 However, the ACCC must bring any civil action for damages, pecuniary penalties or other remedial orders within six years of the contravention.
 Criminal prosecution of cartel provisions is not subject to any statutory limitation period.

 In the first instance, and outside of cartel investigations, the ACCC will usually consider whether it is appropriate to gather relevant information, documents and evidence on a voluntary basis.